Wellness Tips for Each Trimester

 Nutrition Tracking

-• Iron-rich foods to prevent anemia
+• Iron: Track iron-rich foods and ask about supplementation needs to prevent anemia

 Wellness Tips for First Trimester